Marsianen30/Marsianen30/README.md

 # 👋 Hello!
-My name is Timur, QA Engineer / Тестировщик
+My name is Timur, QA Engineer

 🔍 **Specialization:**
 - Functional testing of web and mobile applications